tlambert03/MOSAICpy/README.rst

 All image processors must be subclassed from :code:`llspy.ImgProcessor`.
-All subclasses of ImgProcessor must override the :code:`process(data, meta)` method, which should accept a single numpy array and return a single processed array.
+All subclasses of ImgProcessor must override the :code:`process(data, meta)` method, which should accept a numpy array and return a two-tuple containing the processed array and the metadata object (which may be modified).
 Any files placed into the plugin directory will be parsed for classes that implement a :code:`process` method and added to the list of available processors.
 The signature of the :code:`__init__` method of the :code:`ImgProcessor` will be introspected and text fields, dropdown-menus, or checkboxes will appear in the graphical user interface reflecting the parameters accepted by that particular :code:`ImgProcessor`.
 (see image above as an example).
 A very simple image processor might look